 - 1. In a bowl, toss butter with 3 cups flour until well coated; refrigerate.
 In a large bowl, combine yeast and remaining flour.

 - 2. In a saucepan, heat cream, sugar and salt to 120°-130°.
 Add to yeast mixture with 1 egg.
 Beat until smooth.
 Stir in butter mixture just until moistened.

-- 5. Place on greased baking sheets with folded edge facing away from you.
+- 5. Place on parchment paper-lined baking sheets with folded edge facing away from you.
 With scissors, cut strips four times to within 1/2 in. of folded edge; separate slightly.
 Repeat with remaining dough and filling.
 Cover and let rise in a warm place until doubled, about 1 hour.

 - 6. Lightly beat water and remaining egg; brush over dough.
 Sprinkle with sugar and almonds.
 Bake at 375° for 15 minutes or until golden brown.
 Remove from pans to wire racks to cool.
 Yield: 1-1/2 dozen.

 1 each: 352 calories, 19g fat (11g saturated fat), 73mg cholesterol, 207mg sodium, 38g carbohydrate (10g sugars, 1g fiber), 6g protein.